Student Visa

 Overview

-Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
-You must have a student visa to study in the United States.
+Generally, foreign nationals who wish to travel to the United States must first obtain a visa, either a nonimmigrant visa for a temporary stay, or an immigrant visa for permanent residence.
+You must have a student visa to travel to the United States to study.
 Your course of study and the type of school you plan to attend determine whether you need an F visa or an M visa.

 To enter the United States to attend: You need the following visa category: